Blog/Testimonials·7 min read

 Follow-up testimonial request email example

-Apple sends this follow-up email as a gentle reminder after a previous message.
-They check if the customer has had time to review the earlier request and invite them to respond with the needed information.
+Apple sends this follow-up as a gentle reminder after a previous message.
+They check if the customer has had time to review the earlier request and invite them to respond.
+A short, polite reminder like this typically doubles response rates without feeling pushy.

 Hi [First Name],

 I know inboxes get busy.
-I just wanted to follow up on my earlier note.
-We would still appreciate hearing about your experience with [product/service] if you have a moment.
+Just wanted to follow up on my earlier note.
+We’d still appreciate hearing about your experience with [product/service] if you have a moment.

-If you have 60 seconds, your feedback would genuinely help us (and help others know what to expect).
+If you have 60 seconds, your feedback would genuinely help us and others know what to expect.

 Here’s the link: [Review Link]